 Some derivatives require the posting of collateral to a counterparty as the price of the derivative changes over time.
 Exchange of collateral is permitted in accordance with industry standards, and typically documented in a master ISDA agreement.
-Bi-lateral collateral agreements will be used to the extent possible.
+Bi-lateral collateral agreements will be used to the extent possible and where considered necessary.